 Hospital bag checklist

-2. A hair tie.
+2. Hair Ties.
 Have it, tell your husband where it is.
 Unless you’re sportin’ the pixie cut, you’ll want it (these are great when you end up taking them in and out or just letting it stay on your arm or what not — since you’ll likely be laying on it, get one that’s comfortable).
-True labor is like a sport. 🙂
+True labor is like a sport. 🙂 If your hair is short like mine, grab a clip or a headband to keep it out of your face.
+If you have long hair bring many hair ties, just in case. 🙂

 I love this one from My Charge as you can plug it into the wall and then charge your phone when needed.